 Deployment flexibility

-Marketplace app or full on-premise version
+Marketplace app or full self-hosted/on-premise version

 Backup automation